When everybody is getting rich but you, investing FOMO takes over! Investing FOMO is the hardest type of FOMO to conquer.

 But after starting my investment tracker series, I’ve come to realize that investing may be the ultimate case of FOMO.
 Spending all your money on useless things doesn’t even come close.
 Let me explain why in three reasons.

-Investing FOMO: The #1 FOMO
+Investing FOMO: The Hardest Type Of FOMO To Overcome

 1) Everybody is getting rich, so must I.